AGs Standing Up For America - February 15th, Hour 3

 Glad you're with us.

-Uh so we have this scandal, the this tidbits of information from John Durham, and it's it's pretty blockbuster, though there's a big collective yawn from a media that lacks all curiosity if it's anything that's not Trump related.
+So we have this scandal, this tidbits of information from John Durham, and it's pretty blockbuster, although there's a big collective yawn from a media that lacks all curiosity if it's anything that's not Trump-related.

 I mean, it's really sick.

-And they tried to set this up as an orchestrated effort to create an impression that in fact Donald Trump was somehow the they hire this tech uh firm, they pay this lawyer, he hires a tech firm to infiltrate the servers at Trump Tower in the Trump White House.
+And they tried to set this up as an orchestrated effort to create an impression that, in fact, Donald Trump was somehow they hired this tech firm, they pay this lawyer, he hires a tech firm to infiltrate the servers at Trump Tower in the Trump White House.

 Why would they have any spying going on?